- 603-225-6641 ext 267

 Kristen came to the Foundation in 2003 from the high-tech world — her interest spurred by a partnership between the Foundation and industry to increase the impact of charitable giving.

-She also serves on the board of directors of the New Hampshire Women’s Foundation and is a member of the advisory committee for NH Gives, New Hampshire’s signature 24-hour giving event created by the New Hampshire Center for Nonprofits.
-She is a Leadership New Hampshire graduate, class of 2019.
+She is a member of the advisory committee for NH Gives, New Hampshire’s signature 24-hour giving event created by the New Hampshire Center for Nonprofits, and a Leadership New Hampshire graduate, class of 2019.

 Kristen lives in Manchester with her husband and daughter; most summer weekends find them packing up their trailer and camping gear and heading to the White Mountains or west to the Upper Valley.

 The seven-member governing board will oversee grantmaking for local health foundation.

 Generous Granite Staters come together to contribute $3.7 million to local nonprofits during state’s single largest day of giving.

 NH Gives is back: 24-hour online fundraising event to benefit hundreds of area nonprofits and causes

 Donate at NHGives.org on June 8-9 and take advantage of more than $1 million in matching gifts; nearly 600 charities participating.

 The “Gift to the Class of 2021” recognizes the disruption the pandemic has had on educational aspirations and aims to get students back on track.